My Quiet Kitchen

 • raw cashews - raw sunflower seeds may be substituted if you avoid cashews.
 The natural starch in cashews is what thickens the stew during cooking; if not using a high-speed blender see notes below regarding soaking.

 • white miso - optional; when the stew is done, taste and decide whether you'd like more saltiness.
 Usually you'll find miso near the tofu in grocery store coolers.
 Some stores carry a shelf-stable variety on the aisle near other Japanese ingredients.
+If you don't have miso, feel free to add soy sauce or tamari, to taste.

 Check out this post to learn more: What is miso?